Palais Beaumont today:

 Pau-Pyrénées, the wealth of a region:: Set out to explore a vibrant city where life is good, a city that will reveal its secrets to you if you are a history lover, gourmet or avid foodie, a die-hard sports fan or curious about “Nature”… PAU INSPIRATION

-Originality: As the residence of the Pau Pays de Béarn Symphony Orchestra (OPPB), our venue offers a range of services unique in France: 5 musical Team Building workshops
+Originality: As the residence of the Pau Pays de Béarn Symphony Orchestra (OPPB), our conference centre offers a range of services unique in France: 6 musical Team Building workshops

 The History of a palace: